gustavom2998/learning_rust/rust_book/2_guessing_game/1_input_processing.md

     .read_line(&mut guess)
 ```

-If we hand't imported the library at the beginning of the library, we could still use this function by using it as `std::io::stdin()`.
+If we hadn't imported the library at the beginning of the library, we could still use this function by using it as `std::io::stdin()`.
 This function returns an instance of `std::io::Stdin` - which is a type that represents a handle to the standard input for our terminal.

-The `.read_line(&mut guess)` calls the read_line method on the standard input handle toget input from the user.
-We're alsopassing `&mut guess` as an argument to tell it to store a string in the guess variable.
-The argument needs to be mutable so the method can change the strings content.
+The `.read_line(&mut guess)` calls the read_line method on the standard input handle to get input from the user.
+We're also passing `&mut guess` as an argument to tell it to store a string in the guess variable.
+The argument needs to be mutable so the method can change the content of the string.

-The `&` indicates that this argument is a reference, which gives us a way to let multiple parts of our code access one piece of data without needing to copy that data int memory multiple times.
+The `&` indicates that this argument is a reference, which gives us a way to let multiple parts of our code access one piece of data without needing to copy that data in memory multiple times.

 ## Error handling

 The `.expect("Failed to read line");` is basically on the same line as the previous command - we just broke the line visually with the new line - without using a `;` to indicate an end of line.

-`read_line` puts whatever the user enters intothe string we pass to it, but it also returns a `Result` type value.`Result` is an enumeration (enum) - which can be one of multiple possible states.
+`read_line` puts whatever the user enters into the string we pass to it, but it also returns a `Result` type value.`Result` is an enumeration (enum) - which can be one of multiple possible states.
 Each state is called a `variant`.

 The variants encode error-handling information in this case.
 They can either be `Ok` or `Err`.
 The `Err` variant contains information about why the operation failed.

-The `Result` type has a set of mthods defined within it.
+The `Result` type has a set of methods defined within it.
 It has an `expect` method which can be called to cause the program to crash and display a message if the instance of `Result` is an `Err` value.

 We could instead not use `expect` - and the program would compile, but we would get a compiler warning about an Unused result.
-We don't actully handle the error with expect, we just make sure to crash the program if an error happens.
+We don't actually handle the error with expect, we just make sure to crash the program if an error happens.

 ## String placeholders